 Compliance is an ongoing process.
 Medical answering service providers should continue to monitor call center practices and updated policies to ensure that security and privacy measures are effective.
-The agency may choose to appoint and HIPAA compliance officer who provides dedicated oversight to this area of responsibility.
+The agency may choose to appoint a HIPAA compliance officer who provides dedicated oversight to this area of responsibility.

 An unencrypted email, a vulnerability in the computer system, unauthorized access to servers, a successful phishing attack on an untrained call center employee…any one of these events could spell disaster for a BA.
 Data breaches and the discovery of HIPAA violations are both detrimental to business associates.
 And they can also damage the reputation of healthcare organizations and the professional standing of practitioners with whom they work.

 A HIPAA breach is defined as, “The acquisition, access, use, or disclosure of protected health information in a manner not permitted which compromises the security or privacy of the protected health information.”
 And any breach is punishable by legal action and hefty fines.
 While no healthcare organization can be 100% protected, the regulations laid out in HIPAA support the implementation of industry best practices for protecting patient information and confidentiality.